 - Before promoting 988 widely post-launch, work with local implementers in your state or territory to confirm the infrastructure is in place to answer the anticipated increase in calls/texts/chats.

-- While messaging can begin promoting use of 988 via call, text, and chat once it’s available nationwide, it’s important to remember that it may take some time for 988 to be operating optimally in your area.
+- While 988 is now available nationwide via call, text, and chat, it’s important to remember that it may take some time for 988 to be operating optimally in your area.
 Key factors should be considered before widely promoting 988 in your state or territory, such as:

-- Is there sufficient local 988 crisis contact center capacity to meet the anticipated demand?
+- Is there sufficient local 988 crisis contact center capacity to meet the anticipated increase in demand?

-- Has your state or territory established connections and linkages between 988 crisis contact centers and mobile crisis or other rescue units to escalate care as needed?
-Are your local 988 crisis contact centers interacting or coordinating with local 911 call centers?
+- Has your local state or territory established connections and linkages between 988 crisis contact centers and mobile crisis or other rescue units to escalate care, if needed?
+Are your local 988 crisis contact centers interacting and coordinating with local 911 call centers?

-- Is there sufficient behavioral health provider and service worker capacity in your state or territory that can respond to crisis episodes should they escalate beyond crisis contact centers and mobile response?
+- Is there sufficient behavioral health provider and service work capacity in your state or territory that can respond to crisis episodes should they escalate beyond crisis contact centers and mobile response teams?